flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 A `FrictionJoint` is used for simulating friction in a top-down game.
 It provides 2D translational friction and angular friction.

-The FrictionJoint isn't related to the friction that occurs when two shapes collide in the x-y plane of the screen.
+The `FrictionJoint` isn't related to the friction that occurs when two shapes collide in the x-y plane of the screen.
 Instead, it's designed to simulate friction along the z-axis, which is perpendicular to the screen.
 The most common use-case for it is applying the friction force between a moving body and the game floor.

-The `initialize` of the `FrictionJointDef` method requires two bodies that will have friction force applied to them and an anchor.
+The `initialize` method of the `FrictionJointDef` method requires two bodies that will have friction force applied to them, and an anchor.

 The third parameter is the `anchor` point in the world coordinates where the friction force will be applied.
 In most cases, it would be the center of the first object.
 However, for more complex